Dream Class Conclusion

 We spent much of our time outside of the community meeting with some remarkable people who encouraged the Dream Class girls and offered their support.

-On the top left is Anarbhen Patel, daughter of Gujarat's current Chief Minister and founder of the women's empowerment organization, Gramshree.
-She helps poor women uplift themselves by providing income-generating opportunities through the production of traditional handicrafts.
+On the top left is Anarben Patel, founder of the women's empowerment organization, Gramshree.
+She helps poor women uplift themselves by providing income-generating opportunities through traditional handicrafts.
 Her passion, it goes without saying, is helping women.

 On the bottom left are trustees from the Praleen Trust, a charitable organization that provides financial assistance to individuals requiring support with health and education issues.

-On the bottom right is Mafatlal Patel (Anarbhen's father-in-law), a high-level minister in the Gujarat state government, who also works to provide educational opportunities to girls.
+On the bottom right is Mafatlal Patel (Anarben's father-in-law), a high-level minister in the Gujarat state government, who also works to provide educational opportunities to girls.

 It's worth repeating that all members of Dream Class come from a leprosy community in an impoverished slum area, some even have parents who beg for a living.